temporalio/samples-go/cmd/samples/README.md

 # Cadence Samples
-These are some samples to demostrate various capabilities of Cadence client and server.
+These are some samples to demonstrate various capabilities of Cadence client and server.
 You can learn more about cadence at:
 * Cadence: https://github.com/uber/cadence
 * Cadence Client: https://github.com/uber-go/cadence-client